 Benefits of using AI for marketing

-According to Gartner, 63% of Digital Marketing leaders are struggling with personalization, yet only 17% implement AI or machine learning across their department.
+According to Gartner, 63% of Digital Marketing leaders are struggling with personalization, yet only 17% implement AI or machine learning across their departments.

 Results of the McKinsey & Company 2020 Global Survey on artificial intelligence (AI) indicate that organizations are using AI to generate value.
 Increasingly, that value comes in the form of revenue.
 Some respondents ascribe 20 percent or more of their organizations’ earnings before interest and taxes (EBIT) to artificial intelligence.